What is a quinceanera?

 In this day and age, and with increasing wealth, people are able to hire the services of experts.
 Caterers are increasingly taking on the role of food providers during such events.
 Mexicans usually have a variety of foods including but not limited to chicken mole, tamales, and enchiladas.
 More staple foods from the area also make appearances too, like beans and rice.
 Further south, in Chile, the party will feature more tortillas, a baked quiche of Spanish and native origin.

 At quinceaneras across the Americas, you are bound to find a variety of tacos.
-Another common dish is picadillo, combining beef, onions, peppers and tomatoes into a delicious mixture.
+Another common dish is picadillo, combining beef, onions, peppers, and tomatoes into a delicious mixture.
 Picadillo can be served as a side dish or as the filling for tamales, tacos, and other wraps.
 Read more about culinary quinceanera traditions here.
+But don’t limit yourself to the dishes that we’ve just presented.
+You can always opt to be creative and come up with new ones for your special girl’s birthday.

 The cake and treats